What is the Role of Small Models in the LLM Era: A Survey: Collaboration

-\emph{Data Augmentation} in this context refers to the use of LLMs to modify existing data points, thereby increasing data diversity, which can then be directly used to train smaller models~\cite{ding2024data,chen2023empirical}.
-For instance, LLMs can be employed to paraphrase or rewrite texts to generate additional training samples~\cite{mi2022improving, witteveen2019paraphrasing}.
-In information retrieval, LLMs can rewrite queries~\cite{ma2023query} to better align with target documents.
+In this context, data augmentation refers to the use of LLMs to modify existing data points to increase data diversity, which can then be directly used to train smaller models~\cite{ding2024data,chen2023empirical}.
+The use of LLMs for dataset augmentation has become a powerful strategy in NLP, offering a way to enrich training samples when labeled data is scarce.

+\textbf{(1) Generating Pseudo Labels.} One common form of augmentation uses LLMs to assign labels to existing unlabeled or weakly labeled inputs, which can produce pseudo-labeled data that supplements supervised learning~\cite{wang2021want,gao2022self}.
+This parallels knowledge-distillation via data labeling, where teacher models bootstrap learning by providing labels for otherwise unlabeled inputs.

+\textbf{(2) Increasing Data Diversity.} Another major category involves transforming or rewriting existing data to create variations that preserve semantic content while improving dataset diversity.
+LLMs can paraphrase or rewrite texts to generate additional training samples, which has been shown to improve model robustness and generalization~\cite{mi2022improving,witteveen2019paraphrasing}.
+This technique has been applied in tasks such as information retrieval, where LLMs rewrite queries to better match target documents~\cite{ma2023query}.
+More broadly, LLM-based rewriting has been used to augment datasets for text classification~\cite{ding2024data}.
 Furthermore, data augmentation can be applied to various tasks such as personality detection~\cite{hu2024llm}, intent classification~\cite{sahu2022data}, and dialogue understanding~\cite{chen2022weakly}.
 Fine-tuning smaller models with these augmented samples can significantly enhance their efficacy and robustness.

-\paragraph{Summary and Future Directions} Synthetic data serves as an effective complement to human-generated data, increasing data diversity and improving coverage of long-tailed samples.
-This approach can significantly enhance the performance and robustness of smaller models.